Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

 ### Pointer Type

-In ModC, you can obtain a pointer in two ways, either taking an address from existing object or getting it externally (Library, libc, runtime, etc...).
-There's no concept of heap memory in ModC.
+In ModC, there's no concept of heap memory in ModC.

+You can obtain a pointer in three ways:

+1. Taking an address from existing object
+2. Making a copy from existing pointer
+3. Getting it externally (Library, libc, runtime, etc...).

 Pointer (`*`) works just like in C, but there are a few differences unless you are in direct context.

 1. Instead of `NULL`, ModC uses `null` which is a language keyword that can only be used for pointer types.
+2. Pointer type conversion requires explicit casting
-2. Creating a pointer with the address of existing object requires the `lease` type modifier, which allows ModC to prevent various misuse of the pointer.
+3. Creating a pointer with the address of existing object requires the `lease` type modifier, which allows ModC to prevent various misuse of the pointer.
 We will talk about this later in this spec.
-3. Pointer arithmetic is not allowed.
+4. Pointer arithmetic is not allowed.
 Use `array` or the standard library containers instead.
-4. Struct pointer member can be accessed with `.` operator.
+5. Struct pointer member can be accessed with `.` operator.

 ```modc
 struct Node